visualizedata/ml/final_reflections_assignments.md

 Topic: case study: the role machine learning has played in the world's response to COVID-19.
 This should include the ambitions, successes, and failures at using machine learning to help in the worldwide response to the pandemic.

-Group members: D'hana, Shea, Yiran and Zach
+Group members: D'hana, Shea, and Yiran